kosmonauta144/franka_ros/README.md

+#Important info

-#It is a knockabout copy of repo https://github.com/frankaemika/franka_ros
+It is a knockabout copy of repo https://github.com/frankaemika/franka_ros

 # ROS integration for Franka Emika research robots